amzhang1/histogram-matching/README.md

-# Two simple programs using OpenCV to match an image and their histogram, and to do histogram equalization
-# bc_coeff.py is used to determine the bhattacharyya coefficient of two images
+Two simple programs using OpenCV to graph an image and its histogram, and the image after histogram equalization bc_coeff.py is used to determine the bhattacharyya coefficient of two images both programs require opencv, matplotlib, and numpy to function